RafaelSermenho/100-days-of-code/log.md

 **Today's Progress**: Upgraded sdk version and started implementing runtime permissions

-**Thoughts:** Not a prouctive night.
+**Thoughts:** Not a productive night.
 I'll have to do better tomorrow.

 **What's next:** Finish runtime permissions